 On weekends, Derek and I feed the animals together along with the kids.
 On weekdays, the oldest three kids feed in teams of two, alternating days.
 They usually have a younger helper or two with them.
 Some days, I help them, it just depends on what I have going on at the time.

-Our family loves to garden together, this is one of our favorite family activities.
+Our family loves to garden together.
+This is one of our favorite family activities and one of the best ways to involve kids in homesteading.
 From getting the garden prepared, planting seeds, weeding, and harvesting, everyone does their part.
 Sometimes, the littles do more digging and premature picking but that’s ok, they are learning through it all.

 When we bring in all of our lovely garden harvests, we usually have some to preserve.
 Our children also help with this.
 There are beans to be snapped, vegetables to be cut up, brines to be made, and jars to be prepped.
 All of the kids can help with this at some level.
 Some of the kids believe their sole job is to be the taste tester of all the yummy things.